 Steel is the traditional material for bike frames, which means it is tried and tested.
 Steel tubing has a degree of flexibility, so steel frames are compliant.
 This means it dampens the vibrations from the road, giving a more comfortable ride.
 There are types of frame construction: welded frames and lugged and brazed frames.
 In general, welded frames give a more responsive ride, whereas lugged and brazed frames are more compliant (flexible) and soak up more of the vibrations from the road.
 Almost all frames dating from the 1980s and earlier are lugged and brazed steel.
-Welding became commonplace in the 1990s.
+Welded frames became the norm in the early 1990s.

 Many entry-level road bikes and hybrids are made of aluminium.
 Aluminium frames are thought to be both lighter and stiffer than steel ones.
 This can make them more efficient but, in my experience, they do not dampen the road vibrations as effectively, so they can give a harsh ride.
 Aluminium became a popular choice in the mid 1990s, initially for mountain bikes.